| Literary Stylistics:

 Hart Crane's 'North Labrador'

-another poem will be given during the lecture.
+another poem might be given during the session.